 Some people may have compulsions that are not obvious or visible to anybody else.
 We all have intrusive thoughts – unwanted thoughts or images that pop into our head and confuse or frighten us – but people struggling with OCD may experience these to a heightened degree and get stuck worrying about their meaning.
 They may use mental rituals to relieve the anxiety and fear, such as reciting certain words or phrases to themselves.

 Both these visual and hidden compulsions are usually undergone repetitively.
-OCD varies in severity, but some people may spend hours carrying out compulsions, which may make them late for work or social occasions – affecting their ability to secure jobs and relationships.
+OCD varies in severity, but some people may spend hours carrying out compulsions.
+This may make them late for work or social occasions and affect their ability to secure jobs and relationships.

 OCD doesn't have to be permanent